Adopting A Cocker Spaniel - Pros and Cons?

 • Older dogs are more likely to be housetrained.
 Need I say more?

 • Adult Cocker Spaniels are more sedate and quieter than young puppies.
-They don't need so much exercise as they grow older, but they will still enjoy a stroll in the park and a few short walks.
+They don't need as much exercise as they grow older, but they will still enjoy a stroll in the park and a few short walks.

 Potential Negative Points of Adopting A Cocker Spaniel

-If you're adopting a Cocker Spaniel and it turns out that he has some bad habits, it could take a bit of time re-train him, however, it will be possible.
+If you're adopting a Cocker Spaniel and it turns out that he has some bad habits, it could take a bit of time re-train him; however, it will be possible.

-Headshot of a Buff coloured cocker spaniel with his pink tongue showing.Adopting a Cocker Spaniel keeps dogs like me out of rescue centres!
+Headshot of a Buff-coloured cocker spaniel with his pink tongue showing.Adopting a Cocker Spaniel keeps dogs like me out of rescue centres!

-Annoying habits such as peeing or pooping in the house, excessive barking, digging holes in your prized flower bed, or resource-guarding can be very stressful and often difficult to remedy without resorting to a qualified animal behaviourist or dog trainer.
+Annoying habits such as; peeing or pooping in the house, excessive barking, digging holes in your prized flower bed, or resource-guarding, can be very stressful and often difficult to remedy without resorting to a qualified animal behaviourist or dog trainer.

 The dog may not have been socialized enough as a puppy and is either aggressive or scared of his own shadow.